 I thought I had left behind my urges to be a smart ass, to quickly quip back at strangers – yes, she’s mine – no more information, no educating, no storytelling.
 Mind your beeswax, folks.
 But I’ve realized, just like before, I have to stop being part of the problem.
 People are genuinely curious.
 Many people have never had the experience of being around a diverse community.

-I have to do away with my expectations of others and step up to the plate.
+I have to do away with my expectations of others and respond with kindness.

 Are they both yours?
 It’s amazing how different they look.
 She’s so blond.
 Are her eyes light?